Multi-Loss Learning for Speech Emotion Recognition with Energy-Adaptive Mixup and Frame-Level Attention: Method

 \subsection{Frame-level attention module}

-Our FLAM enhances inter-frame relationships to capture subtle temporal dependencies.
-The input feature sequence \( X \in \mathbb{R}^{T \times D} \) is first processed by a 16-head Multi-Head Self-Attention (MSA) module with a residual connection to produce an enhanced feature sequence \( X' \):
+Our FLAM captures subtle temporal dependencies by enhancing inter-frame relationships.
+The input emotional feature sequence $\mathbf{F} \in \mathbb{R}^{T \times D}$ is first processed by a 16-head Multi-Head Self-Attention (MSA) module with a residual connection, yielding $\mathbf{F}' = \mathbf{F} + \text{MSA}(\mathbf{F})$.
+To aggregate the frame-level sequence $\mathbf{F}'$ into a single utterance-level feature vector $\mathbf{f} \in \mathbb{R}^{D}$, we propose an attention pooling mechanism.
+Unlike traditional mean or max pooling, which uniformly dilutes salient emotional cues or indiscriminately discards contextual details, our approach dynamically weighs frame importance.
+By introducing a learnable projection vector $\mathbf{w} \in \mathbb{R}^{D \times 1}$, the aggregated robust feature $\mathbf{f}$ is computed as: